 - Often less competition due to the smaller pool of CVs recruiters work with

 Finding a recruitment agency

 You can register with as many recruitment agencies as you like, but the more you sign up with the more relationships you’ll have to manage.
-I recommend selecting a handful initially as you can then keep track of where your CV is being sent.
+When advising my clients how to use a recruitment agency I recommend selecting a handful initially as you can then keep track of where your CV is being sent.

 You can search UK recruitment agencies based on location and job sector by visiting The Recruitment and Employment Confederation website.